Willamette Riverkeeper: History

-Bob Sallinger has led the organization since June 2024 as Riverkeeper and Executive Director until his death in November 2024.
+Michelle Emmons and Heather King became over co-leaders of the organization in March, 2025.
+Bob Sallinger led the organization from June 2024 – October 2024, as Riverkeeper and Executive Director until his death in October, 2024.
 He was preceded by Travis Williams, who had led the organization since 2000.
 The Willamette Riverkeeper team has made efforts to enforce the Clean Water Act, improve fish passage at the dams on tributaries of the Willamette River with the goal of restoring naturally reproducing populations of Spring Chinook and Winter Steelhead to the river system and to restore habitat.
 In 2007, Willamette Riverkeeper filed a lawsuit against the US Army Corps of Engineers (Corps) that forced the Corps to complete the Biological Opinion of the Willamette, and to begin work to reduce their impact on fish populations.
 This legal action by Willamette Riverkeeper resulted in a settlement completed in 2008 that forced the US Army Corps and the Bonneville Power Administration to take steps to improve fish passage and restore habitat.

 The organization has also been responsible for bringing thousands of people to the river to canoe, kayak, paddle board, and swim over the years.
 Their work on the Willamette Water Trail has drawn thousands to the Willamette.
 Their signature event, Paddle Oregon, brings hundreds of people to the river every August to canoe, kayak and paddle board.
 Each day participants learn about the river and its needs.

 In 2009, Willamette Riverkeeper reinvigorated the Willamette River Greenway Program by the Oregon Parks and Recreation Department.
 This effort sought to improve public understanding and stewardship of thousands of acres of public land along the Willamette River.
 Over the next several years, Willamette Riverkeeper was involved in protecting and expanding Greenway lands.

 In January 2017, after 16 years of work, the Portland Harbor Superfund site's Record of Decision was completed, providing a template for how best to remove or separate contaminated sediments from the river bottom.
 Willamette Riverkeeper worked to hold accountable the responsible parties and push them to take action in regard to the Cleanup, and to support the US Environmental Protection Agency (EPA) in completing the Record of Decision.
 Finally, after much opposition from some of the Potentially Responsible Parties, the Record of Decision was finished.
 The Record of Decision provided additional sediment removal over the Draft Plan issued by the EPA in June 2016.
 Willamette Riverkeeper has been the primary non profit organization that worked to analyze the technical aspects of the cleanup, educate the general public about the issue, and since 1996 had taken thousands of people on the river to see it and learn about its issues.

 Willamette Riverkeeper has also purchased land along the Willamette and the S. Santiam River in order to protect its ecological value, and to provide low-impact camping opportunities along the river.
 This is part of the Willamette Water Trail. www.willamettewatertrail.org.
 The organization owns land in Lane, Benton, Marion, and Yamhill Counties.